 (Child Support Calculator Coming Soon)

 The New York law which governs the support of children is referred to as the Child Support Standards Act ("CSSA").
 According to the CSSA, the basic child support obligation is determined as a percentage of the non-custodial parent's income less certain deductions, most commonly FICA (Social Security and Medicare taxes).
-The percentages are 17% for one child, 25% for two children, 29% for three children, 31% for four children and at least 35% for five or more children.
+The percentages are 17% for one child, 25% for two children, 29% for three children, 31% for four children and at least 35% of five or more children.
 However, the formula is adjusted for parents with income below the self-support reserve or the poverty income guideline amount.
 There is also currently a "cap" on the combined parental earnings of both parties at $130,000.00 for determining the initial amount of support to be paid.

 Unemployed and underemployed individuals will usually be directed to pay child support based on their earning capacity as a result of the court "imputing" income to that party based on what the court believes that individual should be earning.
 An individual who has honestly fallen on hard times must establish diligent efforts to find the former level of income.
 If unemployment is the result of a disabling injury, expert testimony may be needed to establish both the disability and its effect on the person's ability to earn.
 If there is an existing order, it will continue to govern at least until a modification petition has been filed.